pyeventsourcing/eventsourcing/docs/topics/domain.rst

 be given when calling this method on another event object.
 Hence, the :func:`~eventsourcing.domain.AggregateEvent.mutate`
 methods of a sequence of aggregate events can be used to reconstruct the current state of the originator.

-By making the ``aggregate`` argument optional, "discarded" events can be defined, which would result in a repository returning ``None`` or raising a "not found" exception.
-An initial "created" event can construct an aggregate object, a subsequent event can receive and return an aggregate, and a final "discarded" event can receive an aggregate and return ``None``.
+By making the ``aggregate`` argument optional, "created" events can be defined which start from ``None`` and "discarded" events can be defined which return ``None``.
+For example, an initial "created" event can construct an aggregate object, a subsequent event can receive an aggregate and return a modified aggregate, and a final "discarded" event can receive an aggregate and return ``None``.

-The aggregate :class:`~eventsourcing.domain.Aggregate.Event` class has a method :func:`~eventsourcing.domain.AggregateEvent.apply`.
-Like the :func:`~eventsourcing.domain.AggregateEvent.mutate` method, it also has an argument ``aggregate`` which is used to pass the aggregate object to which the domain event object pertains into the method when it is called.
-The :func:`~eventsourcing.domain.AggregateEvent.mutate` method calls the event's :func:`~eventsourcing.domain.AggregateEvent.apply` method before it returns.
-The base class :func:`~eventsourcing.domain.AggregateEvent.apply` method body is empty, and so this method can be simply overridden (implemented without a call to the superclass method).
+The :class:`~eventsourcing.domain.AggregateEvent` class also has an :func:`~eventsourcing.domain.AggregateEvent.apply` method, which is called by the :func:`~eventsourcing.domain.AggregateEvent.mutate` method before it returns.
+The :func:`~eventsourcing.domain.AggregateEvent.apply` method has a non-optional argument ``aggregate`` which is used to provide the aggregate object to which the domain event object pertains.
+The base class's :func:`~eventsourcing.domain.AggregateEvent.apply` method body is empty, and so this method can be simply overridden (implemented without a call to the superclass method).
 It is also not expected to return a value (any value that it does return will be ignored).
-Hence this method can be simply and conveniently implemented in aggregate event classes to apply the event attribute values to the aggregate.
+Hence this method can be simply and conveniently implemented in aggregate event classes to apply an event's attribute values to an aggregate.

+The library also has an :class:`~eventsourcing.domain.AggregateCreated` class which represents the creation of an aggregate.
+It extends the base class :class:`~eventsourcing.domain.AggregateEvent` with its attribute ``originator_topic`` which is Python :class:`str`.
+The value of this attribute will be a :ref:`topic <Topics>` that describes the path to the aggregate instance's class.
+It has a :func:`~eventsourcing.domain.AggregateCreated.mutate` method which constructs an aggregate object after resolving the ``originator_topic`` value to an aggregate class.
+It does not call :func:`~eventsourcing.domain.AggregateEvent.apply` since the aggregate class's ``__init__()`` method receives the "created" event attribute values and can fully initialise the aggregate object in the usual way.

+This library's :class:`~eventsourcing.domain.Snapshot` class is also defined as a subclass of the :class:`~eventsourcing.domain.DomainEvent` class, and works in a similar way to the aggregate event classes mentioned above.
+See the :ref:`Snapshots
+<Snapshots>` section for more information about snapshots.

 The :func:`~eventsourcing.domain.AggregateEvent.mutate` and
-:func:`~eventsourcing.domain.AggregateEvent.apply` methods of aggregate events effectively implement the "aggregate projection", which means the function by which the events are processed to reconstruct the state of the aggregate.
+:func:`~eventsourcing.domain.AggregateEvent.apply` methods of aggregate events can be used effectively to implement an "aggregate projection", which is a function by which a sequence of aggregate events is processed to reconstruct the state of an aggregate.
 An alternative to using :func:`~eventsourcing.domain.AggregateEvent.apply` methods on the event classes is to define apply methods on the aggregate class.
 A base ``Event`` class can be defined on the aggregate class which simply calls an ``apply()`` method